College of Nursing and Health Sciences

 6. completed all clinical and health record, CPR certification, background check, and other related requirements upon admission to the program.

-Notes: Evidence of certification as a Nursing Assistant must be submitted prior to registration for sophomore nursing clinical courses (NRSG 267) following admission to the Nursing Program.
+Notes: Following admission to the Nursing Program, evidence of certification as a Nursing Assistant must be submitted prior to registration for sophomore nursing courses.
 Remedial coursework (e.g., MATH 20) does not count towards the 30 required credits.
 CHEM 105 and CHEM 106 together constitute one course for the purpose of the nursing admission criteria; must achieve a grade of C or better in both CHEM 105 and CHEM 106 (not an average of the two).
 See Academic Standards.

 Other data utilized by the Admissions Committee are derived from a variety of sources including but not limited to applications for admission to the University and the nursing program, high school transcript showing rank in class, previous collegiate records, and standardized tests such as ACT or SAT.
 International, non-native speakers of English applying to an undergraduate nursing program must have a TOEFL score as follows: TOEFL Written >560 (or IELTS score of 6.5); or TOEFL (CBT) >220; or TOEFL (iBT) >83.